Program Length and Number of Positions

 Courses and Seminars

-The program offers a wide variety of courses and seminars to enhance the resident’s complete education.
-Courses and seminars include: Craniofacial Growth and Development, Board Preparation Review, Pulp Therapy in Pediatric Dentistry, Pediatric Dental Trauma, Pediatric Dental Infections, Pediatric Medicine, Preventive Concepts in Pediatric Dentistry, Practice Management, Transition of the Human Dentition, Cephalometrics, Oral Pathology, Orthodontic Diagnosis and Treatment Planning, Literature Review and Concepts in Pediatric Dentistry (Behavior Guidance, Complex Special Needs, Case Reviews).
+The program offers a wide variety of courses and seminars to support a robust academic curriculum that enhances the resident’s education.
+Courses and seminars include: Craniofacial Growth and Development, Board Preparation Review, Pulp Therapy in Pediatric Dentistry, Pediatric Dental Trauma, Pediatric Dental Infections, Pediatric Medicine, Preventive Concepts in Pediatric Dentistry, Practice Management, Transition of the Human Dentition, Cephalometrics, Oral Pathology, Orthodontic Diagnosis and Treatment Planning, Literature Review, Public Health and Advocacy and Concepts in Pediatric Dentistry (Behavior Guidance, Complex Special Needs, Case Reviews).
 In addition, numerous lectures are provided within the hospital including Grand Rounds, Pediatric Trauma Rounds and Craniofacial Anomaly Rounds.
 Residents are given time to attend these lectures with their medical colleagues.

 American Board of Pediatric Dentistry (ABPD) Certification

-All residents are expected to pass the Qualifying Exam of the ABPD prior to completion of the program.
-In addition, mock oral boards are given with an experienced ABPD examiner to help the resident prepare for the Oral Exam portion of the ABPD Certification process.
+All residents are expected to complete the Qualifying Exam of the ABPD prior to completion of the program.
+In addition, mock oral boards are given with experienced faculty members to help the residents prepare for the Oral Clinical Exam portion of the ABPD Certification process.

 Residents teach pre-doctoral students at Marquette University’s School of Dentistry in the pediatric clinic and also provide a lecture for the second year pre-doctoral students.
 Each resident will also lecture a group of medical resident colleagues on topics in oral health and pediatric dentistry.